 - Possess a valid driver’s license

-- Have 54 credit hours from a regionally accredited college or university or two years of continuous active military service with an honorable discharge
+- Have at least 54 credit hours from a regionally accredited college or university OR five years of responsible work history and earn an associate’s degree within four years of hire OR two years of continuous active military service with an honorable discharge

-- Have no guilty pleas or felony convictions
+- Have no guilty pleas or convictions on disqualifying misdemeanors or felonies

 For more information about becoming a law enforcement officer in a big city, check out 10 Steps to Becoming a Police Officer on our home page.
-For more recruitment information, visit their applications page.
+For more recruitment information, visit the MPD application page.

 Memphis Police Department Information

-Nearly 3,500 cops are employed in the Memphis metropolitan area and they earn an average annual salary of $46,360.5.
-The number of cops in Tennessee is projected to increase by 10.9% between now and 2022, creating an average of 490 annual law enforcement openings.6 The exact number of police officers recruited and hired depends on the city’s budget and priorities and the number of police officers who retire during the year.
+Nearly 3,500 cops are employed in the Memphis metropolitan area, earning an average annual salary of $49,860.4 The number of cops in Tennessee is projected to increase by 7.5% through 2026, creating an average of 99 annual new openings in addition to replacement hires.5 The exact number of police officers recruited and hired depends on the city’s budget and priorities and the number of police officers who retire during the year.

 To view open listings for police officers in Memphis, visit our jobs board page.